thomasancheriyil/Packet-Classification-using-SDN/README.md

-# Achieving_QoS_with_SDN
+# Packet Classification using SDN
-computer networks project - software defined networking
+Add-ons to the QoS project

 ###iperf for data collection
 1. I found a way to get data.
 No change in code. just pull the latest from repo